 Descripteur

-Termes descripteurs IGN > géomatique > infrastructure mondiale des données localisées > qualité des données > cohérence des données > intégrité des données > intégrité topologique
+Termes IGN > géomatique > infrastructure mondiale des données localisées > qualité des données > cohérence des données > intégrité des données > intégrité topologique

 intégrité topologiqueSynonyme(s)cohérence topologique |